JJunny0109/weather-app/README.md

 # weather-app
 Day 14 - Enter locations what you want to know to show the weather

-- Use API to get weather Info
+- Use OpenWeatherMap API to get weather Info
 - There is .then and .catch while using fetch function
 - Use .catch to handle API when the site loads fail it